 John McGuirk, speaking at the recent Ireland Uncensored event, blamed Ireland’s growing governmental nannyism and numptyism on the ‘useless graduate’.
 He explained that these are people with arts degrees, with no hard skills, but they got a degree in sociology.
-He almost added more academic subjects to the list but stopped himself dead in his tracks, punctuating the end of the sentence with the phrase ‘a degree in whatever’.
+While he singled out sociology degrees, he caught himself mid-sentence and broadened the critique to “a degree in whatever.”
 McGuirk’s comments echo a growing realisation, across these Islands, that the universities are producing graduates of little skill and ability.
 The British Prime Minister, Rishi Sunak, only a month previous, promised a ‘crack-down’ on worthless university degrees.
 Will such a crack-down happen here in Ireland?

-McGuirk again hints at the answer, explaining that since the introduction of free third level education in 1994, the Non-Governmental Organisation (NGO) sector has grown into an €8 billion industry.
-He likens it to a ‘Common Agricultural Policy for Dublin 4’, an allusion to the fact that practically all the organisations in the sector are in receipt of substantial government funding.
-He says that they are designed to fail, that they can never solve the problems they were set up to solve.
+McGuirk offers a compelling answer.
+Since Ireland introduced free third-level education in 1994, the Non-Governmental Organisation (NGO) sector has ballooned into an €8 billion industry.
+He likens it to a “Common Agricultural Policy for Dublin 4”, a reference to the fact that virtually all these organizations receive substantial government funding.
+According to McGuirk, they are designed to fail, incapable of solving the problems they were created to address.

 John McGuirk is the Editor of Gript.